Skip to Content

 You can also take a full-day tour* of Gozo from Malta, which includes the return ferry, lunch and visits to Victoria, Xlendi Bay, Dwejra Bay and Ta’ Pinu Basilica.
 Or there’s a combined Gozo and Comino tour* which also includes the Blue Lagoon.

-Ramla Bay red sand beach on Gozo
+Ramla Bay on a Gozo day trip

 Ramla Bay on Gozo